swcarpentry/shell-novice/03-pipefilter.md

 > ## Understanding the commands `head`, `tail` and `>>` {.challenge}
 >
 > Consider the file `animals.txt`, used in previous exercise.
-> After these following commands, select the alternative that
+> After these commands, select the alternative that
 > corresponds the file `animalsUpd.txt`:
 >
 > ~~~ {.bash}